Frequently Asked Questions

 What does submitting my name do?

-All submitted names are reviewed, approved and then etched onto a microchip which is sent aboard the spacecraft and journeys to Mars.
-Here is a picture of the chip that flew on the first test flight of the Orion spacecraft with 1.3 million names inscribed.TOP
+All submitted names are reviewed, approved and then etched onto a microchip.
+The microchip is placed aboard the spacecraft, which will land on Mars.
+Here is an image of the chip mounted on the InSight Lander.
+We will put a second microchip next to this one.TOP

 What is a Frequent Flyer?